fkucukkara/community-group/README.md

 ## security

 JWT is used on authentication.
-Loginl path and Demo credentials are given below:
+Login path and Demo credentials are given below:

 **login path:** /api/v1/Login/login
 **username:** crea